-Goal PR.4 Ensure park lands and facilities that are actively used by community members are safe, accessible, and welcoming.
+Ensure park lands and facilities that are actively used by community members are safe, accessible, and welcoming.

-PR.4a Establish and maintain design and development standards or best practices that implement the provisions and requirements of the Americans with Disabilities Act (ADA), Crime Prevention through Environmental Design (CPTED) and ~~other design and development standards or best practices that will~~ improve park safety and security for users, staff and the public at large.
+PR.4a Establish and maintain design and development standards or best practices that implement the provisions and requirements of the Americans with Disabilities Act (ADA), Crime Prevention through Environmental Design (CPTED) and improve park safety and security for users, staff and the public at large.